National Standards of China

-The National Standards of the People's Republic of China (中华人民共和国国家标准 (Zhōnghuá rénmín gònghéguó guójiā biāozhǔn)), coded as GB, are the standards issued by the Standardization Administration of China under the authorization of Article 10 of the Standardization Law of the People's Republic of China.
+The National Standards of the People's Republic of China (中华人民共和国国家标准 (Zhōnghuá rénmín gònghéguó guójiā biāozhǔn), commonly referred to as 国标), coded as GB, are the standards issued by the Standardization Administration of China under the authorization of Article 10 of the Standardization Law of the People's Republic of China.

 According to Article 2 of the Standardization Law, national standards are divided into mandatory national standards and recommended national standards.
 Mandatory national standards are prefixed "GB".
 Recommended national standards are prefixed "GB/T".
 Guidance technical documents are prefixed with "GB/Z", but are not legally part of the national standard system.

-Mandatory national standards are the basis for the product testing which products must undergo during the China Compulsory Certificate (CCC or 3C) certification.
+Mandatory national standards are the basis for the product testing which products must undergo during the China Compulsory Certificate (CCC or 3C) certification, commonly referred to as 三C认证.
 If there is no corresponding mandatory national standard, CCC is not required.

 Nomenclature

 A Chinese standard code has three parts: the prefix, the sequential number, and the year number.
 For example, GB 2312-1980 refers to the national compulsory standard (GB), sequential number 2312, revision year 1980.

 Besides the national standard repository, China allows the registration of standards by industry/trade, by localities (DB, Dìfāng Biāozhǔn, "local standard"), by associations (T), or by an individual company (Q).
 The overall prefix number-year format is retained.